La Sportiva Spire GTX

 See the Men's La Sportiva Spire GTX See the Women's La Sportiva Spire GTX

-Released a couple years ago, La Sportiva’s Spire GTX is a backpacking-ready hiking shoe.
-In many ways, it performs like a low-top boot: the shoe is sturdy, moderately stiff, and offers solid protection on the trail.
+In a departure from the recent trend toward fast and light, La Sportiva’s Spire GTX is a backpacking-ready hiking shoe that performs in many ways like a low-top boot.
+Overall, the shoe is sturdy, moderately stiff, and offers solid protection on the trail.
 You do pay a premium for the Spire and it sits taller than much of its competition, but it’s proven to be a capable companion on everything from shoulder-season hikes to a wet and muddy backpacking trip along Washington’s Olympic Peninsula.
-Below we break down the Spire GTX’s comfort, weight, traction, stability and support, durability, sizing and fit, and more.
-To see how the Spire stacks up, see our article on the best hiking shoes.
+Below we break down the Spire GTX’s overall performance.
+To see how it stacks up to the competition, see our article on the best hiking shoes.

 Hiking shoes have been trending closer to trail runners in weight and flexibility, but La Sportiva’s Spire GTX is more of a traditionalist.
 The shoe feels sturdy and substantial, with a decent amount of stiffness and a strong heel counter (La Sportiva even goes so far as calling it a low-cut hiking boot).
 In addition, the foam underfoot is firm and, combined with a thick midsole, effectively isolates you from rocky and rough terrain.
 In use, the Spire was a great match for backpacking: the shoe proved to be quite comfortable when hauling a 30-pound load on a coastal hike that included everything from wooden boardwalks to rock, mud, and sand.
 It did take a little time to loosen up, but it was plenty comfortable within a few miles.
 All in all, the Spire is a great option for those transitioning out of a traditional hiking boot.
 You’ll save a significant amount of weight and it’ll feel pretty nimble, but the shoe still has enough substance to trust on difficult sections of trail.